sreejesh79/Fastify-Mongoose-JWT-Boilerplate/client-service/README.md

 # Fastify-Mongoose-JWT-Boilerplate
-Fastify Mongoose With JWT Boilerplate For Clients
+Fastify Mongoose With JWT Boilerplate Backend For Clients with protected routes.